 The first word is en utsiktsplats meaning a lookout, literally outlook place.

-The next word is en leksak which means a toy, or literally a play thing.
-The plural form is leksaker.
+The next word is en säl which means a seal.
+Since it’s en in front, the definite form is sälen.

-The third word is en docka which means a doll.
-The plural form is dockor.
+The next word is en gurka which means a cucumber.
+The plural form is gurkor.

 Don’t forget to subscribe if you haven’t already and keep an eye on the Facebook page for more videos, projects and posts.